ravwanbek/slicing_list_homework/README.md

 ## Slicing_list07

   A list of several elements is given.
-Return the three elements from the beginning.
+Return all items from the beginning in n steps.

 **Example 1:**